grafana/k6-docs/docs/sources/next/using-k6/environment-variables.md

 #### ⚠️ Warning

-By default, passing system environment variables doesn't work for `k6 archive`, `k6 cloud`, and `k6 inspect`.
+By default, passing system environment variables doesn't work for `k6 archive`, `k6 cloud run`, and `k6 inspect`.
 This is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
 To override this mode, specify [--include-system-env-vars](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/k6-options/reference#include-system-env-vars).